malariagen/ag1000g-phase1-vgsc-report/README.md

 [![Build Status](https://travis-ci.org/malariagen/agam-vgsc-report.svg?branch=master)](https://travis-ci.org/malariagen/agam-vgsc-report)

 This is a work in progress.
 It has not been reviewed, approved or endorsed by anyone.
-If you have any questions, please contact Alistair Miles (alimanfoo@googlemail.com).
+If you have any questions, please contact Alistair Miles (alimanfoo@googlemail.com) or Chris Clarkson (cc28@sanger.ac.uk).

 ## Contributor guide